gabrielcorado/maskIt/README.md

 ## Improvements

 * Add mask character limiter
+* Improve the validator
 * and others that appear

 ## Browser support

-I don`t test in the browsers but i think it will works.
+I don't test in the browsers but i think it will works.